FACTBOX-What we know and do not know about the new coronavirus

 The U.S. Centers for Disease Control and Prevention says face masks are not required for the general public.
 IS THERE ANY TREATMENT?

 Drugmakers around the globe expect to begin testing experimental vaccines on humans in about three months.
+Work on increasing diagnostic capabilities globally has also ramped up.
 WHERE HAS IT SPREAD?

 China is facing mounting isolation as airlines suspend flights to its cities.
 The United States and Australia have banned entry to foreign nationals who have recently traveled to China.